Pere Ubu: 2011–2020

+In February 2011, David Thomas and The Two Pale Boys were invited by the Sisters of Mercy to play at the Goth band's 30th anniversary gig in their hometown of Leeds.

-On March 19, 2011, Tom Herman, guitarist from the first Pere Ubu line up joined the band for a show at The Beachland Ballroom, Cleveland.
-The set included a full performance of 'The Modern Dance' album.
-Between March and August the group played a further 18 shows in Europe incorporating The Modern Dance in a number of them.
-In April, David Thomas joined fellow Rocket From the Tombs musician Cheetah Chrome for the 'Cleveland Confidential Book Tour': April 11, Cleveland Rock and Roll Hall of Fame and Museum; and April 14, The Grammy Museum, Los Angeles.
-A new Rocket from the Tombs album, 'Barfly' appeared in September on Fire Records and Smog Veil Records.
-The band was: David Thomas; Cheetah Chrome; Craig Bell; Richard Lloyd and Steve Mehlman and they played seven dates in the USA throughout December.
+On March 19, 2011, Tom Herman, guitarist from the first band's lineup, joined Pere Ubu at The Beachland Ballroom in Cleveland to perform a show that included a full performance of The Modern Dance.
+Through August, the group played a further 18 shows in Europe, incorporating The Modern Dance in a number of them.

+In April, David Thomas joined fellow Rocket From the Tombs musician Cheetah Chrome for the two-date "Cleveland Confidential Book Tour": Cleveland Rock and Roll Hall of Fame and Museum (April 11) and The Grammy Museum, Los Angeles (April 14).
+In September, Rocket from the Tombs released a new album, Barfly, by Fire Records and Smog Veil Records.
+The band—David Thomas, Cheetah Chrome, Craig Bell, Richard Lloyd, and Steve Mehlman—played seven U.S. dates in December.